📞 Call Now Get a Free Quote →

 ADU Setback Requirements

-• Detached ADU: 4–10 feet from rear and side property lines
+• Detached ADU: Usually requires 4–10 feet from rear and side property lines.

 How Long Does an ADU Permit Take?